erkyrath/glkote/README.txt

 - glkote.js    -- the GlkOte library
 - glkapi.js    -- a Glk API layer
+- dialog.js    -- a library for loading and saving game data
 - prototype.js -- the Prototype library
 - glkote.css   -- the GlkOte default stylesheet
+- dialog.css   -- the stylesheet for the dialog library
 - waiting.gif  -- an animated "loading" image

 Example pages: